suhabb/covid_report_service/README.md

 Covid Reporting service is traditional blocking service which return mock data of covid symptoms.

-- Covid Vacciantion service runs on the port 8083
+- Covid Report service runs on the port 8083
   `` http://localhost:8083``

 ## Prerequisites